-Section 60.
+Section 61.
 Cable Yarding Specifications.
 Yarding systems shall be designed to minimize soil disturbance and damage to reserved timber.
 PURCHASER shall use cable yarding, except as approved by STATE in the Operations Plan.
 PURCHASER shall comply with the following when yarding Areas I and II, except as approved by STATE in the Operations Plan:

-- (a) Logs shall have at least one end suspended when yarding through high-risk sites shown on Exhibit A. - (b) Logs shall be fully suspended when yarding through or over the stream buffer shown on Exhibit A. - (c) When cables pass through or over the stream buffer shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components.
+- (a) Logs shall have at least one end suspended when yarding across streams shown on Exhibit A. - (b) When cables pass through or over streams shown on Exhibit A, all necessary precautions shall be taken to protect all stream buffer components.